A Little History

 Every coffee you choose to give will help me continue my passion for creating heartfelt stories, poetry, and blogs.
 Check out my Ko-Fi profile on the link below.

-548 Heartbeats, A Miracle, Siya at Ako, Siya at Kami were all published by Pop Fiction, an imprint of Summit Books.
+548 Heartbeats, A Miracle, Siya at Ako, Siya at Kami, and Tibok were all published by Pop Fiction, an imprint of Summit Books.
 My short story “1 Message Received” was also a part of Between Now and Ever After.
 Gakuwesaribig and Gakuwesaribigin were both published by Lathala Press.
 “Sunshower” was a part of the Riderata Anthology.